userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 | /a1_mpc_target | pose.orientation.w | Orientation quaternion |

 ### Joint Angle Movement
-Start the joint movement script first.
-This will launch an RViz instance for the A1 robotic arm, with joints initially at zero position.
+1. Firstly, initiate the joint angle movement script.
+This will launch an RViz visualization for A1 robot arm, with the default joint positions set to zero.

 ```shell
 cd release/install